elifyagmurduran/elifyagmurduran/README.md

 - Artificial Intelligence algorithms and their impelementations in Python
 - Mobile programming techniques with Java
+- Getting more experience with Python libraries and IDEs.

 ### ✨ _projects I am working on at the moment_

-- My thesis project, which is a full stack calendar and task management web appli
+- My thesis project, which is a full stack calendar and task management web application, will be deployed by June 2022.
+- Uploading projects I did while working on learning algorithms and data structures / python / javascript.
+All projects need certin debugging and organizing of code stuff so it takes a while and these repos are incomplete at the moment.

 ---